Symmetronic/discrete-wavelets/README.md

 ## Related project

 [Symmetronic Scaleogram](https://github.com/Symmetronic/strc-scaleogram) is a web component that allows to easily create a [scaleogram visualization](https://en.wikipedia.org/wiki/Spectrogram) from wavelet coefficients.

+## Contributing

+Pull requests are welcome!
+Please include new tests for your code and make sure that all tests succeed running `npm test`.